-South Indian sambar is a delicious thick lentil stew made with dal aka lentils, mixed vegetables, tamarind & spice powder known as sambar masala.
-Vegetables like drumsticks, tomatoes & okra are used.
-This South Indian sambar is the best you can make at home to enjoy with your rice.
+South Indian sambar is a delicious thick lentil stew made with toor dal aka lentils, mixed vegetables, tamarind & a special spice powder known as sambar masala powder.
+Vegetables like drumsticks, tomatoes, beans, carrots, pumpkin & okra are used.

 4 to 5dried red chilies (kashmiri or byadgi) (less spicy variety)